-Create a comic strip that describes the importance of the Declaration of Independence.
+Create a comic strip that describes important leaders from the Civil Rights Movement.
 Brainstorm ideas for your comic strip below.
 Then, draw your comic.

 Step 1: Choose an Audience

 The audience refers to the people who will be looking at your cartoon.
 Choose one of the audiences from the list below.